cschaffner/gcode/readme.txt

-                               minimal subsets one can fix such that the sgc is optimal th_polar_FH_weights_all_good_subset_permutations.mat : results of permutecode_allsubsets.m for FH weights th_polar_all1weights_all_good_subset_permutations.mat : results of permutecode_allsubsets.m for all 1 weights
+                               minimal subsets one can fix such that the sgc is optimal th_polar_FH_weights_all_good_subset_permutations.mat : results of permutecode_allsubsets.m for FH weights th_polar_all1weights_all_good_subset_permutations.mat : results of permutecode_allsubsets.m for all 1 weights min_assignments_nosubsets.m : checks how which assignments need to be fixed for the SGC to be the most error-robust genetic code, without using the subset approach min_assignments_nosubsets_analysis.m : checks the minimal amount of additional fixations goodfixings_all1weights.mat : result of running min_assignments_nosubsets.m for the all-1 weights goodfixings_FHweights.mat : result of running min_assignments_nosubsets.m for the FH weights

-aaindex/ : directory with Japanese amino acid property database and procedures to check them aaindex1 : database of amino acid properties from http://www.genome.jp/aaindex/ aaindex2 : matrices from http://www.genome.jp/aaindex/ aaindex/BatchCheck.m : checking all amino-acid values from aaindex1 aaindex/BatchCheckAnalysis.m : analysis of results produced by BatchCheck.m and more
+aaindex/ : directory with Japanese amino acid property database and procedures to check them aaindex1 : database of amino acid properties from http://www.genome.jp/aaindex/ aaindex2 : matrices from http://www.genome.jp/aaindex/ BatchCheck.m : checking all amino-acid values from aaindex1 BatchCheckAnalysis.m : analysis of results produced by BatchCheck.m BatchCheckLatexOutput.m : creates latex table output BatchCheckRefinedResult10_6.mat : refined results with 10^6 samples
+  BatchCheckResult50000.mat : scan results with 50000 samples
+  BatchCheck.xls : Excel table with (old) results

 lib/ : this directory contains lots of helper functions, it has to be part of the MATLAB path lib/CreateQAP.m : exports QAP problem to solver-readable format in subdirectory solver